 Upon receipt of a Downlink Data Notification message including the IMSI, the MME or S4-SGSN shall respond to the SGW with a Downlink Data Notification Acknowledge message and should page and force the UE to re-attach to the network.
 The paging area and subscriber's identity i.e. IMSI or S-TMSI/P-TMSI used during the paging procedure is implementation dependent.
+The MME or S4-SGSN may support and apply this procedure to a UE using extended idle mode DRX, and if so, they shall page the UE with the S-TMSI/P-TMSI.

-NOTE 2: Upon receiving a page message with

-- the IMSI, the UE starts the reattach procedure as specified in subclause 5.6.2.2.2 of 3GPP TS 24.301 [19] and subclause 4.7.9.1.2 of 3GPP TS 24.008 [20]; - the S-TMSI, the UE starts the service request procedure which is rejected by the MME with Cause #10 Implicitly detached; the UE then re-attaches to the network as specified in subclause 5.6.2.2.1 of 3GPP TS 24.301 [19]; - the P-TMSI, in case of Iu mode, the UE starts the service request procedure which is rejected by the S4-SGSN with Cause #10 Implicitly detached; the UE then re-attaches as specified in subclauses 4.7.9.1.1 and 4.7.13 of 3GPP TS 24.008 [20]; - the P-TMSI, in case of A/Gb mode, the UE sends any LLC frame and subsequently re-attaches to the network as specified in subclause 8.1.4 of 3GPP TS 23.060 [5]. - NOTE 3: Paging in the MME or S4-SGSN serving area will cause excessive use of radio resources.
-How to reduce the paging area is implementation dependent. - NOTE 4: It is the responsibility of the MME/S4 SGSN to avoid unnecessary IMSI Paging.
+- NOTE 1: Upon receiving a page message with - the IMSI, the UE starts the reattach procedure as specified in subclause 5.6.2.2.2 of 3GPP TS 24.301 [19] and subclause 4.7.9.1.2 of 3GPP TS 24.008 [20]; - the S-TMSI, the UE starts the service request procedure which is rejected by the MME with Cause #10 - Implicitly detached; the UE then re-attaches to the network as specified in subclause 5.6.2.2.1 of 3GPP TS 24.301 [19]; - the P-TMSI, in case of Iu mode, the UE starts the service request procedure which is rejected by the S4-SGSN with Cause #10 Implicitly detached; the UE then re-attaches as specified in subclauses 4.7.9.1.1 and 4.7.13 of 3GPP TS 24.008 [20]; - the P-TMSI, in case of A/Gb mode, the UE sends any LLC frame and subsequently re-attaches to the network as specified in subclause 8.1.4 of 3GPP TS 23.060 [5]. - NOTE 2: Paging in the MME or S4-SGSN serving area will cause excessive use of radio resources.
+How to reduce the paging area is implementation dependent. - NOTE 3: It is the responsibility of the MME/S4 SGSN to avoid unnecessary IMSI Paging. - NOTE 4: How the restarted or alternative MME/S4-SGSN knows the UE's DRX parameter or the extended DRX parameters to page the UE is implementation dependent.